By reading this article, you will learn more about the Specific Absorption Rate (SAR) testing process of any wireless devices.

 5. SAR test report

 The information included in the test report differs depending on the geographical location of the place where the product is to be sold.
-When the testing is done, Verkotan provides a test report.
+When the specific absorption rate testing is done, Verkotan provides a test report.
 The test report includes:

 - product information of the product under the measurement